-Wayman "Red" Longley was the son of William and Ora (nee Chambers) Longley.1 He was born and raised in Little Rock, AR where he played semi-professional baseball before joining Little Rock's team in the Negro Southern League during the 1931-1933 seasons.2 In 1934, after Little Rock withdrew from the league, Longley joined the Memphis Red Sox, with whom he earned a reputation as one of the league's best shortstops during the next two seasons.
+Wayman "Red" Longley was the son of William and Ora (nee Chambers) Longley.1 He was born and raised in Little Rock, AR where he played semi-professional baseball before joining the 1931-1932 Little Rock Grays and the 1933 Little Rock Stars, each in the Negro Southern League.2 In 1934, after Little Rock withdrew from the league, Longley joined the Memphis Red Sox, with whom he earned a reputation as one of the league's best shortstops during the next two seasons.
 Accordingly, Longley was selected as the Negro Southern League's starting shortstop in both the 1934 and 1935 North-South All-Star games.34

 Although never a standout performer among league players, Longley remained popular in his hometown of Little Rock.
 On September 15th, 1941, during a game between Memphis and the New York Black Yankees at Travelers Field in Little Rock, Longley was honored by local fans.
 The day was declared "Red Longley Day" by a Little Rock civic group who awarded Longley a hat as a token of esteem during the sixth inning of the game.5 In 1942, Longley took a hiatus from baseball and returned to Little Rock where he worked as a laborer.6 He also umpired Negro league games in Little Rock during the baseball season before returning to the Memphis Red Sox in 1943.7